Te Guste: Critical reception

 Mike Wass of Idolator was positive, writing: "The reggaetón banger is certainly catchy enough and that summery production is guaranteed to cure the winter blues."
 Jeff Benjamin of Forbes noted that the song "lets J.Lo hone in on [sic] her musical chameleon style and deliver on a trap-y cut, while Bad Bunny can shine in the sound that made him a star.
 Plus, with Bad's recent hot streak and his two aforementioned hits, this collaboration is mutually beneficial to both parties who want to further up their already impressive weight in the Latin-pop world and continuously prove their superstardom."
 NPR's Stefanie Fernández was receptive of the song, stating: "None of it feels like she's trying too hard; she has earned this [...]
 It would seem that if everything Bad Bunny has touched this year has turned to gold, JLo has the power to make it stay."
 Rolling Stone writer Brittany Spanos described "Te Guste" as a "trap-pop gamechanger" and a "rom-com of a duet".

 Music video

-The song's accompanying music video, directed by Mike Ho, was called "vacation-themed", "warm-toned and tropical" by Billboard.
-In the video, Lopez wears a yellow bikini, while Bad Bunny is shown wearing various colorful, patterned shirts.
+The song's accompanying music video, directed by Mike Ho, was called "vacation-themed" and "warm-toned and tropical" by Billboard.
+In the video, Lopez wears a yellow bikini, among other looks, while Bad Bunny is shown wearing various colorful, patterned shirts.
+Bad Bunny is seen with actual bunnies (domesticated rabbits) hopping at his feet while he sings.